-The Bank gave scholarship to needy but brilliant students in the community and also contributed to the physical structure of Nankese Senior High School, National Service Secretariat, Farmers' Day celebration, District Independent Day celebration and Nankese Presby School.
+The Bank gave scholarship to needy but brilliant students in the community and also supported the Farmers' Day celebration and during the covid19, the Bank donated Personal Protective Equipment (PPEs) to Nankese Health Post and Eastern Regional Ghana Health Service.
 No donations were made to any political organization.